 The money you contribute to a TFSA doesn’t reduce your income for the year, so don’t expect a big tax refund because of it.
 But on the bright side, when you withdraw from your TFSA, it doesn’t count as income.

 Our Truly Local Commitment is the heart and soul of our philosophy, where we believe the prosperity of our Members and our communities go hand in hand.
-We donate 10% of our pre-tax profits back into the Niagara community, a living wage is our minimum wage, and we're a Certified B Corporation – just a few ways we are invested in our community.
+We commit a portion of our profits to support truly local initiatives, a living wage is our minimum wage, and we are a Certified B Corporation – just a few ways we are invested in our community.